Endometrial Cancer

 Endometrioid adenocarcinoma

-Adenocarcinomas are cancers that start in the glands that line your organs.
-They can show up in different parts of your body.
+Adenocarcinomas are cancers that start in the glands that line organs.
+They can show up in different parts of the body.
 In endometrial cancer, adenocarcinomas start in the lining of the uterus.

-The vast majority of cases of endometrial cancer are endometrioid adenocarcinomas.
+The vast majority endometrial cancer cases are endometrioid adenocarcinomas.
 They grow more slowly than other cancers and usually have a better prognosis.

 Other types